-Sidhu Allergy and Asthma is proud to be recognized as one of the region’s leading providers of specialty care for asthma, allergies and immune system disorders.
+Sidhu Allergy is proud to be recognized as one of the region’s leading providers of specialty care for asthma, allergies and immune system disorders.
 We offer the most advanced diagnostic and treatment services, with personalized care plans tailored to the specific needs of each patient.

 Millions of Americans suffer from an array of seasonal and chronic asthma, allergy and sinus conditions that with proper intervention, can be effectively managed to minimize symptoms and suffering.
 Our staff is also trained to evaluate and treat food, drug and insect-related allergies.
 It is our sincere desire that each of our patients will experience relief from the symptoms that bother them and take away from their enjoyment of life.

-Sidhu Allergy and Asthma offers a wide variety of services for adults and children, making us a convenient choice for the whole family.
+Sidhu Allergy offers a wide variety of services for adults and children, making us a convenient choice for the whole family.
 We pride ourselves on understanding the concerns of you and your family and endeavor to provide compassionate care along with customized treatment and symptom management plans to allow residents of the Valley to live life to the fullest.

 Dr. Sidhu and his staff are grateful that you have chosen to consider our practice as a trusted care provider.
 Below are the services that we offer; please click each description to learn more about the condition or treatment option.
 We hope to see you soon in one of our three convenient offices in Fresno, Hanford or Visalia.